Theatre of Croatia: Academy of Drama

-The need for an academy of drama in Zagreb was first mentioned in the Croatian parliament's 1861 theatre legislation which stipulated that a "school for theatre personnel should be formed in Zagreb".
+The need for an academy of drama in Zagreb was first mentioned in the Parliament of Croatia's 1861 theatre legislation which stipulated that a "school for theatre personnel should be formed in Zagreb".
 However, the modern-day academy traces its roots to the Croatian Drama School (Hrvatska dramatska škola) which was established by Stjepan Miletić in 1896, more than 30 years after the 1861 law.
 The school was housed in a building at Republic of Croatia Square, which it still occupies today.

 Up until mid-20th century, its primary role was vocational training of theatre actors.
 Later, departments for film and television were added.
 In 1979, it officially became part of the University of Zagreb.

 Croatian Association of Drama Artists

 The Croatian Association of Drama Artists (Hrvatsko Društvo Dramskih Umjetnika or HDDU) is an artistic, non-governmental, non-partisan and non-profit organization that acts as an umbrella association for expert artistic associations.
 HDDU has about 1,000 members who are professionally involved in the dramatic arts, life and audiovisual performing.
 The majority of members (about 75%) are actors, while the rest are stage directors, playwrights, drama writers and scriptwriters, costume designers, stage designers, puppet designers, score composers, light designers and theatre producers.
 These artists are members of 32 professional theatres throughout Croatia as well as in many private theatres and artistic organizations.